 ***Due to forestry operations (at Nov 2022) it is not possible to pass through the Logie Woodlands at Waypoint 3.
 Instead, carry on along the rough road to Waypoint 6, turning left through the gate into the woodland (now mostly felled).
 This removes the northern loop, and considerably reduces the route length to 3.02 km. ***

 A short walk, with an undemanding overall ascent, in pleasant mixed countryside near Pitcaple, on the banks of the River Ury.
 The ragged peaks of the nearby Bennachie ranger are a dominant feature of the landscape throughout.
 There are some interesting historical features.

 Transport/Parking: Stagecoach buses run through Pitcaple on the A96.
 This would add almost 5 km to the walk (there and back).
 Check timetables.
 There are a small number of parking spaces at the roadside, at the start/end point.

-Child Friendly: Yes, if children are used to walks of this distance and overall ascent.
+Child Friendly: Yes, if children are used to walks of this distance.

 Dog Friendly: Yes.
 On lead on public roads and near farm animals.

 Refreshments: The Buzzard Cafe at the Pitscurry Project is nearby.
 Also, the Old Post Office cafe at Chapel of Garioch.
 Otherwise, options in Inverurie.